 What about the trees?

 We sincerely regret that the project required the removal of existing trees, some of which were exceptional.
 The landscape design for the New Burke calls for planting three new trees for every two trees removed.
 The UW’s wood recycling program turns felled trees into materials for new buildings.
-We hope to use some of this material for construction of the New Burke and outdoor exhibits.
+We were able to use some of this material for construction of the New Burke and outdoor exhibits.
 We also hope to make the wood available to artists if possible.

 Will there be parking once the new museum is built?